addrummond/mlm/Readme.md

 The case is 3D printed.
 It's best to use multi-jet fusion, as PLA and ABS are usually not very light tight.
 (You could use PLA/ABS and then paint the inside of the case black.)
-The Fusion 360 design for the case is exported in `case/case.f3d`.
-The PCB attaches using five M1.6 4mm countersunk screws.
+The STL file and Fusion 360 design for the case are in the `case` directory.
+The PCB attaches to the case using five M1.6 4mm countersunk screws.
 The dimples under the LEDs should be painted white and then given a gloss varnish.
 A 10x10x2mm piece of transparent acrylic should be glued in place over the sensor window.
-(If you don't want to add this, adjust `WINDOW_ATTENUATION_STOPS` in `config.h`.)
+(If you don't add this, adjust `WINDOW_ATTENUATION_STOPS` in `config.h`.)

 The device functions as a reflective light meter.
 The same design could be adapted for a spot meter or incident light meter by placing a lens or diffuser over the sensor.

+See `firmware/Readme.md` for notes on the dev toolchain.

 The LTR-303ALS integrates over a period of 50-400ms, which is far too long for effective flash metering.
 A different design would therefore be required for this purpose (probably using a discrete photodiode).

-See `firmware/Readme.md` for notes on the dev toolchain.

 Note that a recent (as of June 2020) development version of KiCad will be required to open the board and schema files.